General Pershing Zephyr

 The power car, 9908 Silver Charger, was unique.
-It utilised a single new EMC 567 V-12 engine developing 1,000 hp, rather than the pair used in the contemporary EMC E3.
+It utilized a single new EMC 567 V-12 engine developing 1,000 hp, rather than the pair used in the contemporary EMC E3.
 It had one Martin Blomberg-designed E-unit A1A passenger truck at the front, with powered outer axles and a center idler axle, and an unpowered trailing truck, giving it the unusual wheel arrangement of A1A-2.
 This made it mechanically half of an E3.
 The back half of the power car was a baggage area.
 This made it similar to special power-baggage units built by EMD for the Colorado Springs section of the Chicago, Rock Island & Pacific Railroad Rocky Mountain Rocket, though the latter had a carbody and E-3/E-6 styling by EMD.
 The "Silver Charger" was the last power unit built by Budd with the unique "Zephyr"/"Flying Yankee" shovelnose styling.

 It also carried sleeping cars.
 The train was number 32 when eastbound and number 33 when traveling west.

 The train ran its assigned route until the United States entered World War II, during which time the trainset ran on many different routes.
 As 9908 Silver Charger could be detached from its trainset, it continued in service hauling other trains after the rest of the streamlined trainset was withdrawn.
 In this form it lasted in service until 1966, following which it was donated to the National Museum of Transportation in St Louis.

 Traveling between Kansas City and St Louis required the General Pershing Zephyr to operate on tracks owned by the Alton Railroad, officially making them an operating partner.
 To symbolize this joint administration, the General Pershing Zephyr often sported an "Alton Burlington" nose herald instead of the standard "Burlington Route" seen on most Burlington locomotives.

 The diner-lounge-observation car Silver Star was sold to Amax Iron Ore Corporation in 1974 for use on the Mount Newman railway in Western Australia and renamed Sundowner.
 It was used for many years as passenger accommodation on the fortnightly supply train to the mines.
 It was also used for VIP and inspection trains.
 Having last been used in 2003, it was sent to Perth for rebuilding as the nucleus of the Silver Star Cafe in Port Hedland.